gulsemayy/gulsemayy.github.io/_pages/teaching.md

 Across my teaching appointments, I have coordinated large multi-section mathematics courses with enrolments ranging from several hundred to more than 800 students.
 My responsibilities have included course planning, preparation and coordination of assessments, development of instructional materials, and ensuring consistency across multiple sections and instructors.

-I use a range of digital teaching environments, including Canvas at UBC and Microsoft Teams and itslearning at Bahçeşehir University, for quizzes, assignments, course materials, and communication with students.
+I use a range of digital teaching environments for quizzes, assignments, course materials, and communication with students.